cmartinez131/Turnship/README.md

 * Users can upload pictures or their work and profile picture
 * Users can tap to view profile of students or company
 * Backend requirements for student information, company information, messages, and images
+* User can edit profile and add projects

 **Optional Nice-to-have Stories**